Package 'RMallow'

 lambda

-All distances from the data to the modal sequences.
+Matrix of distances from data to modal sequences (N x G).

 Value